-Nottingham was heavily bombed on 8th May 1941 and sent many soldiers to both World Wars.
-159 people were recorded as killed with 274 injured.
+Nottingham was heavily bombed on 8th May 1941.
+159 people were recorded as killed, with 274 injured.
 At the Co-op bakery on Meadow Lane, 49 employees and members of the Home Guard were killed.

 In 1952 a statue of Robin Hood was unveiled outside Nottingham Castle.
 Nottingham Playhouse opened in 1963 and the Queens Medical Centre in 1970.
 Venues like Rock City opened in 1980 and the Royal Concert Hall in 1982 to enrich the cultural life of the city.
 Nottingham Forest were crowned champions of Europe by winning the European Cup back to back in 1979 and 1980 under the inspirational leadership of Brian Clough and Peter Taylor: ‘Come on you Reds!’.